adar2378/pin_code_fields/README.md

   /// returns the typed text when user presses done/next action on the keyboard final ValueChanged<String> onSubmitted;

-  /// this defines the shape of the input fields.
-Default is underlined final PinCodeFieldShape shape;

   /// the style of the text, default is [ fontSize: 20, color: Colors.black, fontWeight: FontWeight.bold]
   final TextStyle textStyle;

   /// background color for the whole row of pin code fields.
 Default is [Colors.white] final Color backgroundColor;

-  /// Border radius of each pin code field final BorderRadius borderRadius;

-  /// [height] for the pin code field. default is [50.0] final double fieldHeight;

-  /// [width] for the pin code field. default is [40.0] final double fieldWidth;

   /// This defines how the elements in the pin code field align.
 Default to [MainAxisAlignment.spaceBetween] final MainAxisAlignment mainAxisAlignment;

-  /// Colors of the input fields which have inputs.
-Default is [Colors.green] final Color activeColor;

-  /// Color of the input field which is currently selected.
-Default is [Colors.blue] final Color selectedColor;

-  /// Colors of the input fields which don't have inputs.
-Default is [Colors.red] final Color inactiveColor;

-  /// Colors of the input fields if the [PinCodeTextField] is disabled.
-Default is [Colors.grey] final Color disabledColor;

-  /// Border width for the each input fields.
-Default is [2.0] final double borderWidth;

   /// [AnimationType] for the text to appear in the pin code field.
 Default is [AnimationType.slide] final AnimationType animationType;